 The City had very specific reasons for doing this project.
 As a community and region, we will benefit economically and environmentally.
 But, in the end, the presence of a healthy fishery means the presence of good water.
 This is good for all of us living and working in the Saginaw Bay Watershed.

-Our guest blogger is Sheila Stamiris, Director of the Frankenmuth Downtown Development Authority.
+Our guest blogger is Sheila Stamiris, Former Director of the Frankenmuth Downtown Development Authority.
 She has been around to see the dam project come to fruition and has great knowledge about the development of Frankenmuth in general.